GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 - Minor or patch versions shouldn’t be used as an upper bound for 1st party dependencies unless the dependency is not GA.
 - Specific versions could be excluded if they are known to be incompatible. e.g. google-cloud-pubsub >= 0.1.1 !=2.0.0 !=2.0.1
 - Specific versions may be specified if a package exists as a wrapper around another.
-- Version range upper bound should be updated when there is a newer version available as soon as possible.
-- We allow 30 days grace period for package owners to migrate to support new major version bump of the dependencies. e.g. google-cloud-dataflow may specify an exact version of apache-beam.

 **2. Avoid depending on unstable release version dependencies**

 - It’s not recommended to depend on non-GA packages.
 - Avoid depending on pre-release, post-release and development release versions.
-- Dependency versions should be final release. (`PEP 440`_)
 - GA packages must not depend on non-GA packages.

 **3. Version range upper bound should be updated when there is a newer version available as soon as possible.**